ExpediaGroup/graphql-component/README.md

 This example takes advantage of existing graphql stitching capabilities from Apollo, but creates a convention for how these schemas can be composed through imports and bindings.

-Also provides experimental resolver caching for a request to reduce calls.
+This is very similar to the excellent `graphql-modules` project — but closer to our own internal paradigm already in use for over a year and a half.

 ### The future

-The intent of this work is to be published as a module at some point.
-For now it is published as an alpha.
+For now it is alpha, but may become an official project.

 ### Repository structure

+- `lib` - the graphql-component code.
 - `examples/property-component` - a component implementation.
 - `examples/reviews-component` - a component implementation.
 - `examples/listing-component` - a component implementation composing `Property` and `Reviews`.